ubahnverleih/WoBike/Lime.md

 Login is in two step:

-+ Request code with your phone number, you ll receive an sms
++ Request code with your phone number, you'll receive an sms
-+ Send back this code
++ Send back this code to get a Auth token

 #### Request sms code

-:warning: Account must exist
+:warning:  Account must exist  :warning:

 **Method**: `GET`